 Each student entering Berkshire Community College has distinct educational, career and personal goals.
-Although the majority of full- and part-time students enroll in either a certificate or associate degree program, students may take a specific class or group of classes to acquire additional skills, or for personal enrichment.
+Although the majority of full-and part-time students enroll in either a certificate or associate degree program, students may take a specific class or group of classes to acquire additional skills, or for personal enrichment.
 BCC remains flexible enough in both its programming and scheduling to address the needs of each student.

 This section of the catalog contains the primary policies and regulations that apply to all members of the college community.
 However, this information is not intended to be a statement of the college's contractual undertakings.
 A complete list of detailed policies and procedures is contained in the BCC Student Policy Guide that is made available annually to all students.
-Copies of the Guide may be obtained from the office of the Dean of Student Affairs and Enrollment Services or at the Jonathan Edwards Library.
+Copies of the Guide may be obtained from the office of the Dean of Student Affairs and Enroll-ment Services or at the Jonathan Edwards Library.

-DISCLOSURE OF INSTITUTIONAL GRADUATION AND TRANSFER-OUT RATES concerning the performance of current students as an illustration of the likelihood of success.
+DISCLOSURE OF INSTITUTIONAL GRADUATION AND TRANSFER-OUT RATES

+The Federal Government requires that all post-secondary institutions provide both prospective and current students with information concerning the performance of current students as an illustration of the likelihood of success.
 The law requires that the information include the rate at which degree-seeking students who attend the institution on a full-time basis and are attending any college for the first time successfully complete the program.
 A student is considered to have successfully completed the program if graduation occurs within 150% of the time required by the program.
 For example, a student who graduates from a two-year program within three years has successfully completed the program by federal guidelines.